ChiChou/vscode-frida/README.md

 ### Apps and Processes List

 List apps and processes on connected devices in a sidebar panel.
-Right-click to attach, spawn, spawn in suspended mode, kill processes, or copy device/process info to clipboard.
+Right-click to attach, attach with elevated privileges for local targets, spawn, spawn in suspended mode, kill processes, or copy device/process info to clipboard.
 Supports local, USB, and remote devices.
+Local process entries include best-effort metadata such as executable path, owner, parent PID, and arguments when available.

 ### Interactive Runtime Panels